Coventry: Cricket

-The city's current leading cricket clubs are Standard Cricket Club and Coventry and North Warwickshire Cricket Club.
-Both clubs are competing in the Premier division of the Warwickshire Cricket League as of 2019, where Standard Cricket Club were Runners up in 2018.
+The city's current leading cricket club is Coventry and North Warwickshire Cricket Club.
+Coventry & North Warwickshire CC is currently competing in the ECB Birmingham & District Premier Cricket League, having won the Warwickshire Premier Division in 2022, achieving promotion through the county league play-offs against the respective winners of the Worcestershire, Staffordshire and Shropshire premier leagues.

-Historically, first class county games were played by Warwickshire C.C.C. at the Courtaulds Ground from 1949 up to 1982.
+Historically, first class county games were played by Warwickshire County Cricket Club at the Courtaulds Ground from 1949 up to 1982.
 After Courtaulds Ground was closed, Warwickshire played several games at Coventry and North Warwickshire Cricket Club at Binley Road.

+Coventry born Yvonne Dolphin-Cooper is a cricket umpire.
+She, alongside Anna Harris, made history in 2021 by becoming the first-all female umpiring duo ever in ECB Premier League history when they officiated together in a West of England Premier League match between Downend CC and Bedminster in Gloucestershire.

 Athletics

 The Coventry Godiva Harriers, established in 1879, are the leading athletics club in the area.
 The club has numerous athletes competing for championships both nationally and internationally.
 Notable members (past and present) include: